Tom Rush’s Club 47 featuring Tom Rush and Leo Kottke

 With special guests Matt Nakoa and Monica RizzioTickets starting at $39.50 Buy Tickets

-This show is being rescheduled to Saturday, October 10th, 2020.
+This show has been rescheduled to Saturday, October 9th, 2021.
 All tickets will be honored on the new date.
-Current ticket holders will receive an email with further information on next steps.

 Now celebrating 52+ years of touring, Tom has been thrilling audiences here and abroad with hits like No Regrets, Circle Game, Remember Song, Urge for Going and Merrimack County.